skip to content

 Serious registrable offender

-The main affect of being declared a serious registrable offender is additional reporting requirements may be imposed (see below).
-Additionally the Commissioner may issue a requirement to a serious registrable offender to carry a tracking device, failing to wear, carry or maintain the device is an offence, maximum penalty, $10,000 or imprisonment for 2 years [s 66N].
+The main effect of being declared a serious registrable offenderis that additional reporting requirements may be imposed (see below).
+The Commissioner may also require a serious registrable offender to wear or carry a tracking device.
+It is an offence to fail to wear, carry or maintain a tracking device as required by the Commissioner, with a maximum penalty of a fine of $10,000 or imprisonment for 2 years [s 66N].

 Reporting obligations

-Registrable offenders must report their personal details to the Commissioner of police where [s 11]:
+Registrable offenders must report their personal details to the Commissioner of Police in the following circumstances [s 11]:

-• A registrable offender (other than a foreign registrable offender) who enters government custody in South Australia …as a consequence of having been sentenced for a registrable offence and who ceases to be in government custody whilst in South Australia.
-This must be done within 7 days after he or she ceases to be in government custody;
+• a registrable offender (other than a foreign registrable offender) who enters government custody in South Australia as a consequence of having been sentenced for a registrable offence must report within 7 days after their release in South Australia

-• Any other person who becomes a registrable offender because he or she is sentenced for a class 1 or class 2 offence in South Australia or who becomes a registrable offender because of a child sex offender registration order made by a court in South Australia.
-This must be done within 7 days after he or she is sentenced for the class 1 or class 2 offence or the child sex offender registration order is made (as the case may be);
+• any other person who becomes a registrable offender because they are sentenced for a class 1 or class 2 offence in South Australia or who becomes a registrable offender because of a child sex offender registration order made by a court in South Australia must report within 7 days after they are sentenced for the class 1 or class 2 offence or the child sex offender registration order is made

-• A registrable offender who enters South Australia from a foreign jurisdiction and who has not previously been required under this section to report his or her personal details to the Commissioner.
-This must be done within 14 days after entering and remaining in South Australia for 7 or more consecutive days, not counting any days spent in government custody;
+• a registrable offender who enters South Australia from a foreign jurisdiction and who has not previously been required to report to the Commissioner must report within 14 days after entering and remaining in South Australia for 7 or more consecutive days, not counting any days spent in government custody

-• A foreign registrable offender who has not previously reported his or her personal details to the Commissioner and who is in South Australia on the date on which he or she becomes a foreign registrable offender.
-This must be done within 7 days after he or she becomes a foreign registrable offender or 7 days after he or she ceases to be in government custody, whichever is the later; and
+• a foreign registrable offender who has not previously reported to the Commissioner and who is in South Australia on the date on which they become a foreign registrable offender must report within 7 days after they become a foreign registrable offender or 7 days after they cease to be in government custody, whichever is later

-• A registrable offender who is leaving South Australia must, report his or her personal details to the Commissioner before leaving South Australia unless he or she entered South Australia from a foreign jurisdiction and remained in South Australia for less than 7 consecutive days, not counting any days spent in government custody.
+• a registrable offender who is leaving South Australia must report their personal details to the Commissioner before leaving South Australia unless they entered South Australia from a foreign jurisdiction and remained in South Australia for less than 7 consecutive days, not counting any days spent in government custody.

-There is also an obligation to report, within 7 days of sentencing, when a registrable offender's reporting period expires but he or she is then sentenced for a registrable offence, or becomes a foreign registrable offender [s 12]
+There is also an obligation to report, within 7 days of sentencing, when a registrable offender's reporting period expires but they are then sentenced for a registrable offence, or become a foreign registrable offender [s 12].

-The personal details that must be reported by a registrable offender are set out in s 13 of the Child Sex Offenders Registration Act 2006 (SA) and include such things as names, cars owned or driven, tattoos, telephone numbers used, internet connection details, email addresses, passwords, usernames, and other details.
+The personal details that a registrable offender must report are set out in s 13 of the Child Sex Offenders Registration Act 2006 (SA).
+They include current and previous names, date of birth, residential and postal address, cars owned or driven, tattoos, telephone numbers used, internet connection details, email addresses, passwords, usernames, and other details.
 These must be reported annually [s 15].

 Penalty for failing to comply with reporting obligations

-The maximum penalty for failure to comply with reporting obligations without reasonable excuse is $25,000 or 5 years imprisonment [s 44].
+The maximum penalty for failing to comply with reporting obligations without reasonable excuse is a fine of $25,000 or imprisonment for 5 years [s 44].
+Proceedings for an offence against the Act must be commenced within 2 years of the alleged offence unless the Attorney-General authorises a later prosecution [s 46].

 The register and access to it

 It is an offence to disclose confidential information about a registrable offender obtained under the Act, except in accordance with the Act (including law enforcement purposes and as otherwise set out).
-The maximum penalty for this is 5 years imprisonment [s 67, see also Child Sex Offenders Registration Regulations 2022 (SA) reg 14].
+The maximum penalty is imprisonment for 5 years [s 67, see also Child Sex Offenders Registration Regulations 2022 (SA) reg 14].

 Registrable offenders are prohibited from particular work